iotaledger/access-server/specs/3-SPECS/access-ENGINEERING-SPEC-0000.md

 **PDP** is responsible for calculating the output for access requests.
 The API only consumed internally by other Core API modules.

 On action request, Policy Enforcement Point (PEP) requests decision from Policy Decision Point (PDP), providing a `policyID` from the request.
 Based on the requested `policyID`, PDP  requests policy from the policy store and, if response is valid policy, it proceeds with calculation of decision.
-For both `policy goc` and `policy doc`, PDP calculates result of the policy, `true` or `false`, and then combines those results into decision, which can be one of four defined values, grant, deny, conflict or gap, and returns this result to PEP.
+For both `policy goc` and `policy doc`, PDP calculates result of the policy, `true` or `false`, and then combines those results into decision, which can be one of four defined values: `grant`, `deny`, `conflict` or `undef`, and returns this result to PEP.

 ![drawing](/specs/.images/pdp.png)